Fort Atkinson (Nebraska)

 Fort Atkinson was the first United States Army post to be established west of the Missouri River in the unorganized region of the Louisiana Purchase of the United States.
 Located just east of present-day Fort Calhoun, Nebraska, the fort was erected in 1819 and abandoned in 1827.
 The site is now known as Fort Atkinson State Historical Park and is a National Historic Landmark.
 A replica fort was constructed by the state at the site during the 1980s–1990s.

 The post, which included soldiers, traders, trappers, and other frontier people, has been credited by the Nebraska State Legislature as the first town in Nebraska.
 Founded almost 30 years before the creation of the Nebraska Territory, Fort Atkinson had more than 1,000 residents.
 It included a brickyard, lime kiln, stone quarry, grist mill, saw mill, and cooper shop.

 Lewis and Clark

-The site that would become Fort Atkinson was the Council Bluff (not to be confused with Council Bluffs, Iowa, 20 miles to the south), which was the site of an 1804 council between the Lewis and Clark Expedition and members of the Oto and Missouria Native American tribes.
+The site that would become Fort Atkinson was the Council Bluff (not to be confused with Council Bluffs, Iowa, 20 miles to the south, renamed to the current name after the bluff in 1852), which was the site of an August 1804 council between the Lewis and Clark Expedition and members of the Oto and Missouria Native American tribes.
 William Clark recommended the high bluff overlooking the Missouri River to the United States government as a suitable location to build a fort.